OWASP/www-project-top-10-for-large-language-model-applications/index.md

 New to LLM Application security?
 Check out our [resources page](https://github.com/OWASP/www-project-top-10-for-large-language-model-applications/wiki/Educational-Resources) to learn more.

 ## Become a Project Suppoter or Sponsor Sponsorship
-We are a not for profit open source community driven project, interested in supportign teh project with reasources or become a sponsor to help us ensure we can continue to sustain the community efforts, offsetting operational, and outreach costs.
+We are a not for profit open source community driven project.
+If you are interested in supporting the project with reasources or become a sponsor to help us ensure we can continue to sustain the community efforts, offsetting operational, and outreach costs.
 Visit the [Sponsor Section](https://genai.owasp.org/sponsorship) on our website.

 ## Thank you to our Current [Sponsors and Supporters](https://genai.owasp.org/supporters/)